Ways to Give

 The services provided by Women’s Bean Project are made possible by your generous support.
 Women’s Bean Project is a 501(c)3 charitable organization.
 All donations are 100% tax deductible, and we strive to be good stewards of our resources, using contributions thoughtfully.

 Gifts of Goods and Services

 Generous contributions of time, goods, services, and money allow us to offer the comprehensive and effective program services that sets the Bean Project apart from other transitional employment programs.

-Click here for our Wish List items for other ways you can help support our organization.
+Check out our Wish List to learn how you can help support our organization: